taeyon998/Auto-Feishu/README.md

 This project was inspired by:
   https://github.com/Kn0wn-Un/Auto-Zoom
+ Hats off for "Kn0wn-Un," check out his repo if you need an auto login tool for zoom.
- Since this was for zoom, I made a feishu version.
+ Since this was for zoom, I made one for feishu.